 The beloved and brilliant books editor of the Washington Monthly, Kukula (“Kuku” to her legions of friends and fans) made the book review section the home of some of the magazine’s best thinking and writing.
 A keen editor and diplomatic manager of writers, she served as den mother and provisioner of delicious late-night home-cooked meals to a generation of young Washington Monthly journalists.
 “I’ve never met anyone whose combination of personal goodness, plus intellectual and professional abilities, exceeded Kukula’s,” journalist James Fallows wrote in The Atlantic.

 Born in Tibet to an Indian diplomat who helped the Dalai Lama escape and then took the same route himself—on horseback over the Himalayas—with his family, including his two-year-old daughter, Kuku spent her childhood in India, Senegal, Syria, Germany, and Switzerland, before moving to the United States to attend Indiana University.
 Over a wide-ranging career, Kuku was a TV talk-show producer in Chicago, a staffer at Ralph Nader’s Center for the Study of Responsive Law in Washington, and a reporter in the Chicago bureau of U.S. News & World Report.

 Married for 31 years to her life partner and best friend, Paul Glastris, editor in chief of the Washington Monthly, she viewed their children, Hope and Adam, as her greatest accomplishments.

 Kukula died in August 2017 at the age of 59 of Acute Respiratory Distress Syndrome.
-To honor her remarkable legacy, her family, friends, and colleagues contributed to a memorial fund that supports this new award.
+To honor her remarkable legacy, her family, friends, and colleagues contributed to a memorial fund that supports this annual journalism award.
 To learn more about Kukula’s life, please see Kuku: A Love Story or tributes from people who knew and loved her at LifePosts.com.